Rwanda and Burundi is Undervalued Among East African Coffee Sources

 Rwanda and Burundi Coffee Cupping at Sweet Maria’s

-Also see our travelog from 2018: Burundi Coffee in Permanent Crisis and Video: Visiting Dusangirijambo, a Burundi Coffee Cooperative
+Also see the older travelog: Burundi Coffee in Permanent Crisis and Video: Visiting Dusangirijambo, a Burundi Coffee Cooperative

 Leave a Reply